dusterherz/99BottlesOfBeer/README.md

 Installation
 ------------
-You need Rust complie and Cargo to run this.
+You need Rustc and Cargo to run this.
 You can find everything here -> http://www.rust-lang.org/install.html

 License
 -------